 The St. Mary’s High School mascot is the pirate.
 And while its origin as our mascot is unknown, we are certain as to its character and purpose – to proudly represent the best that St. Mary’s High School has to offer on the playing field, pitch, or court.

-Our full-color versions of the Rusty logo–the one shown at left and one without the gray outline–can be used on all materials that involve Pirate athletics.
+Our full-color versions of the Rusty logo – the one shown above and one without the gray outline – can be used on all materials that involve Pirate athletics.
 The Rusty logo is also available in a black version and reverse gray version.
 The Brand Standards Guide details when each of these logos should be used.